Information security policies

 53. Hot stuff!
 ISO/IEC 27402:2023 specifies a cybersecurity and privacy baseline for IoT things.

-54. Jan status update ISO/IEC 27403 will cover cybersecurity and privacy for IoT domotics (smart homes).
+54. Hot stuff!
+ISO/IEC 27403 covers security/privacy for suppliers of IoT domotics (smart homes).

-55. Feb status update ISO/IEC 27404 will cover cybersecurity labelling for consumer IoT devices.
+55. Status update Oct ISO/IEC 27404 will cover cybersecurity labelling for consumer IoT devices.

 56. ISO/IEC TR 27550:2019 covers privacy engineering in ICT systems.